-- (a) The secondary surveillance radar (SSR) transponders of aeroplanes being operated under European air traffic control should comply with any applicable Single European Sky legislation. - (b) If the Single European Sky legislation is not applicable, the SSR transponders should operate in accordance with the relevant provisions of Volume IV of ICAO Annex 10.
+- (a) The secondary surveillance radar (SSR) transponders of aeroplanes being operated under Mauritius air traffic control should comply with any applicable Single European Sky legislation and destination airport regulations. - (b) If the Single European Sky legislation is not applicable, the SSR transponders should operate in accordance with the relevant provisions of Volume IV of ICAO Annex 10.